ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 2. location = Define the Azure location of which to deploy to
 3. env_name = Define an env to use as prefix on resources being deployed
   - The module can track a multitude of env names as it uses complex regex expressions
-  - Also, using the env_name will effect the ip ranges, see <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#detailed-description">Detailed Description</a> for more information
+  - Also, using the env_name will effect the ip ranges, see <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#detailed-description">Detailed Description</a> for more information, under "Virtual network"
 4. script_name = *Warning* This parameter is experimental and currently not utilized for any purpose

 #### Example of values to use for mgmt parameters